This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Start Growing Fodder

 In short, this means you are sprouting a whole seed to grow fresh grass.
 You can use any whole grain but most often people use wheat, barley, or oats.
+I think this is going to be your best option for longer-term feeding because the protein is much higher.
+It will defiantly be more work for you though.

 Fodder made from barley has: